 The College has hired Kim Kruger, MD, as director of its planned Physician Assistant Program.

-The new PA program will admit its first students in 2016 and will award a two-year master's degree, pending final approvals.
+The new PA program plans to admit its first students in 2017 and will award a two-year master's degree, pending final approvals.
 A Physician Assistant works under the direction of a physician supervisor, providing medical care as a member of a team of providers.

 "Dr. Kruger's professional interest has been rural health care quality and access," said Beth Domholdt, vice president for academic affairs.
 "Her passion for both medicine and teaching in a values-based context makes her the perfect person to launch our program."

 Kruger said she is "inspired by this opportunity to join St. Scholastica's impressive faculty team in creating and developing a Physician Assistant program in our community.
 Our nation is facing a serious shortage in primary care access.
 We must focus on training competent health care providers who can fill the need in rural and inner city shortage areas.
 St. Scholastica's PA program is a key part of the solution to meet the needs of our communities."

 Kruger noted that by 2018, the Physician Assistant field is predicted to grow 39 percent.